General Terms and Conditions

 1. The customer shall ensure that all data, information, or cooperation, of which Marad indicates that these are necessary or of which the customer reasonably should understand that these are necessary for the execution of the agreement, are supplied to Marad in a timely manner.
 If the data required for the execution of the agreement is not provided to Marad in time, Marad has the right to suspend the execution of the agreement.

-2. The Customer guarantees the accuracy, completeness and reliability of the data and documents made available to Marad by or on its behalf, even if these come from third parties.
+2. The customer guarantees the accuracy, completeness and reliability of the data and documents made available to Marad by or on its behalf, even if these come from third parties.

 3. The supplementary costs and extra fees arising from the delay in the execution of the agreement, caused by the non-delivery, late or improper availability of the requested data or cooperation by the customer, are at the customer’s expense.